 They also leave an unfinished puzzle.
 Stairwells, corridors, and the façade itself lead to unexpected endings.
 Every element derives from Le Corbusier, but not their arbitrary placement.
 The intact Neoclassicism of Clio Hall next door only underscores the asymmetries.
 Gwathmey's 1992 addition to the Guggenheim pays a similar tribute to both Brutalism and Frank Lloyd Wright but refuses to resolve their conflicts.
 Each time, he leaves his origins behind, without ever quite settling on an elsewhere.

-If anything defines architecture today, it is lack of an elsewhere.
-One could say the same about individuals in a global world.
+If anything defines architecture today, it is lack of an elsewhere, much like individuals in a global world.
 Not everyone, however, outgrew Modernism and threw it away.
 Eero Saarinen designed curved buildings more than forty years before Gwathmey's last curved-glass tower.
 He also put America at the center of the International Style.
 In the galleries, Josiah McElheny looks back fondly on Mies van der Rohe, but with a little local color.
+It is worth preserving even now.

 At the very peak of the International Style, two of New York's most cherished buildings broke with the grid.
 Both, as it happens, opened after the architect's death.

 Frank Lloyd Wright had been wrestling with the spiral ramp and dome of the Guggenheim Museum for fifteen years.
 Eero Saarinen had died of a brain tumor when the sweeping curves of the TWA terminal opened just three years later, in 1962.
-He had run his own firm for barely a decade, since his father's death in 1950.
-Each came to stand for a time as images of modern art, motion, and space.
+He had run his own firm for barely a decade, with Lebbeus Woods on staff, since his father's death in 1950.
+Wright and Saarinen alike came to stand for a time as images of modern art, motion, and space.
 Never mind about the grid: each also came to stand for New York.

 Which building made the most sensation?
 Saarinen's retrospective displays TV coverage back then from every station.
 Today interviewed Saarinen's wife, Aline, an early champion as art critic for The New York Times.
 The terminal's central mushroom at JFK still has iconic status, and a photo of its connecting tunnel still packs a thrill.
 Yet today tourists line up around the block for the Guggenheim, come good or bad exhibition, rain or shine.
 Saarinen's legacy stands empty, not integrated after all into JetBlue's new terminal, its future uncertain.